nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ###  Deleting an event

-1. Delete an event while all events are being shown
+1. Delete an event while all events are shown

-   1. Prerequisites: List all events using the `listEvents` command.
+   1. Prerequisites: All events listed using the `listEvents` command.
 Multiple events in the event list.

    2. Test case: `deleteEvent 1`<br>
       Expected: First event is deleted from the event list.
 Details of the deleted event shown in the status message.